 You will find the Boneyard in Dinoland USA.
 It is a play area for kids themed as a dinosaur dig site.
 It has the world’s largest sand box and an awesome playground.
 If your little ones need to burn off some energy after waiting in lines all day, this is the play to be!
 There are also places for adults to sit and rest while watching the kids.

-The village of Harambe in Africa is one of the best themed areas at Disney World.
-This is an area of the park instead of an actual attraction.
-However, you should spend some time exploring here.
+The village of Harambe in Africa and Pandora are two of the best themed areas at Disney World.
+These are lands of the park instead of actual attractions.
+However, you should spend some time exploring both of them.
 There are so many little details.
-The cracked plaster, the faded paint, and the wires running from building to building all add a level of authenticity to the place.
-It transports you from Central Florida to a remote village in Africa.
-You can completely lose yourself here.
+The cracked plaster, the faded paint, and the wires running from building to building all add a level of authenticity to Harambe, while Pandora is brimming with out-of-this-world vegetation.
+They both transport you from Central Florida to remote places.
+You can completely lose yourself in either.
 Every time I’m in Harambe, I feel drawn to stay longer.
-You can usually find live music in this area, too, which gives the village a lively feel.
-You can also find unique souvenirs here.
+You can usually find live music in both areas, at various times too.
+Find some unique souvenirs in these lands as well.

 Animal Kingdom is a special park with unique attractions.
 From the authentic feel of Harambe to the thrills of Expedition Everest, I hope you enjoy all of these Magical Must-Do’s at Animal Kingdom on your next trip.
 Check out the lists of Magical Must-Do’s for Epcot’s Future World and World Showcase, Magic Kingdom, and Hollywood Studios too.
 Happy travels!